Skip to content

 Hooks

-In a Feathers application, resolvers are used through hooks to convert service method query, data and responses.
+In a Feathers application, resolvers are used through hooks to convert service query, data and response.
 The context for these resolvers is always the hook context.

 resolveData

 Data resolvers use the hooks.resolveData(...resolvers) hook and convert the data from a create, update or patch service method or a custom method.
 This can be used to validate against the schema and e.g. hash a password before storing it in the database or to remove properties the user is not allowed to write.
-It is possible to pass multiple resolvers which will run in the order they are passed, using the previous data. schemaHooks.resolveData can be used as an around and before hook.
+It is possible to pass multiple objects containing resolvers which will run in the order they are passed.
+Subsequent resolver objects will receive the output from previous resolvers. schemaHooks.resolveData can be used as an around and before hook.

 ts